Skip to main content

 Who can apply?

-We accept applications from households where:
+We accept applications where:

 • Parent /carers are not working and are in receipt of non-working benefits such as Income Support / Job Seekers Allowance / Universal credit.